ellakoa/postcard-poem/content/posts/the-grand-shaft.md

   Intertwined, a trinity.

   An echo of the distant past
-  a whispering in the Grand Shaft
+  whispering in the Grand Shaft

   Rhythmic sounds through the lower arch
   Footsteps as armies marched,